luduvigo/assemblycoins/static/whitepaper.md

 Mildred, Bart, and other coinholders in Doogle create a multisignature Bitcoin address.
 To spend this money, some fraction of the keyholders must sign off on each outgoing transaction.
 This voting fraction does not have to be a majority,it could be 2 out of 1000, or 4 out of 5, whatever they agree to.
 Now the product can control money safely.

-- Doogle may raise funds, to be owned cryptographically by the product and not any individual member, by issuing new AssemblyCoins.
+- Doogle may raise funds, to be owned cryptographically by the product and not any individual member, by issuing new Assembly Assets.
 Issuance would require consent via cryptographic voting of existing owners.

 - The entire financial history related to the product, from assets, to royalty payments, and to revenue generated via Bitcoin, can be provably audited within seconds.

-## The Legal Status of AssemblyCoins
+## The Legal Status of Assembly Assets
 Assembly is a partnership in which members have contributed work and thereby receive ownership.
-That ownership is represented by AssemblyCoins.
+That ownership is represented by Assembly Assets.
 Profit distributions are royalties from individual products.
 Coinholders may transfer their assets between addresses they control, or between existing stakeholders.
 Tax information should be registered, for withholding purposes, for each member.
-Each AssemblyCoins revenue stream can thus be associated with a member's tax information for IRS compliance.
+Each Assembly Assets revenue stream can thus be associated with a member's tax information for IRS compliance.
 Payments in Bitcoin will be reported as with dollars.
-Because AssemblyCoins represent partnership stakes, AssemblyCoin holders must exercise partners' responsibilities, such as participiating in products at least once a year.
+Because Assembly Assets represent partnership stakes, AssemblyCoin holders must exercise partners' responsibilities, such as participiating in products at least once a year.

-##The AssemblyCoins API
+##The Assembly Assets API

 ### Description

-The AssemblyCoins API will exist as an independent service that provides general tools for navigating the world of colored coins.
+The Assembly Assets API will exist as an independent service that provides general tools for navigating the world of colored coins.
 It is designed to appeal to the broadest set of developers interested in leveraging the Open Assets protocol.
 As such, many of the queries developers use on the Bitcoin Blockchain have colored analogs here.
 It has tools for interacting with addresses, blocks, transactions, colored coin metadata, encrypted messaging, and multisignature features.
   Most of these API calls are not currently available in an easy-to-use API online.

-Assembly will be a consumer of the colored coins API as it implements AssemblyCoins.
-But the same AssemblyCoins could be manipulated with a separate service, a forked version, or via handcrafted Bitcoin transactions.
-It should never be obligatory to use the Assembly API to handle AssemblyCoins.
+Assembly will be a consumer of the colored coins API as it implements Assembly Assets.
+But the same Assembly Assets could be manipulated with a separate service, a forked version, or via handcrafted Bitcoin transactions.
+It should never be obligatory to use the Assembly API to handle Assembly Assets.

 ##Behavior of the Protocol

-AssemblyCoins adopts the Open Assets protocol (https://github.com/OpenAssets/open-assets-protocol/blob/master/specification.mediawiki).
+Assembly Assets adopts the Open Assets protocol (https://github.com/OpenAssets/open-assets-protocol/blob/master/specification.mediawiki).
  This is a convenient and open-ended way to label assets as a layer on top of Bitcoin.